Studio 12: Alternative Fashioned Modernities

 - Week 4: Visit TBC: designing modernities.

 - Week 5: What is ethnography?
-Examples and discussion on qualitative approches for research projects.
+Examples and discussion on qualitative approaches for research projects.

 - Week 6: Group discussion: Posing a research question and structuring your proposal for your dissertation project.